-The plan should indicate that if a claim is denied, in whole or in part, the employee will be provided with, at a minimum:

-- 1. The specific reason for the denial; - 2.
+- 1202 The plan should indicate that if a claim is denied, in whole or in part, the employee will be provided with, at a minimum: - 1.
+The specific reason for the denial; - 2.
 The specific law or section of the policy that caused the denial; - 3.
 What documentation was relied on for the denial; - 4.
 What documentation can be provided, if any, to reconsider the denial; and - 5.
 Reference to the reconsideration and appeals processes and timeframes.

-Reconsideration and Appeals

-The plan must include a section notifying the Covered Employee that upon notice of a preliminary determination that the Employer will deny a claim or make another adverse determination, the Covered Employee may request reconsideration of the determination via the plan's internal process before the Covered Employee exercises the right to appeal a denial of the claim to Connecticut Department of

-Labor ("CT DOL").
+1209 Reconsideration and Appeals 1210 1211 1212 1213 1214 1215 1216 The plan must include a section notifying the Covered Employee that upon notice of a preliminary determination that the Employer will deny a claim or make another adverse determination, the Covered Employee may request reconsideration of the determination via the plan's internal process before the Covered Employee exercises the right to appeal a denial of the claim to Connecticut Department of Labor ("CT DOL").
 The Employer's reconsideration process shall not require the Covered Employee to submit a request for reconsideration less than ten calendar days from the receipt of notice of its preliminary determination.

-The Employer's reconsideration process must extend the ten-calendar day filing period where an individual establishes to the satisfaction of the Employer that circumstances beyond the individual's control prevented the filing of a request for reconsideration within the prescribed filing period.

-If the Employer denies the request for reconsideration, it must advise the Covered Employee in writing (or electronically, if the Covered Employee consents) that the Covered Employee may appeal to the CT DOL and identify how to contact the CT DOL.

-The Employer shall be required to furnish the CT DOL all documentation requested by the CT DOL in accordance with CT DOL regulations.
+1217 1218 1219 The Employer's reconsideration process must extend the ten-calendar day filing period where an individual establishes to the satisfaction of the Employer that circumstances beyond the individual's control prevented the filing of a request for reconsideration within the prescribed filing period.
+1220 1221 1222 If the Employer denies the request for reconsideration, it must advise the Covered Employee in writing (or electronically, if the Covered Employee consents) that the Covered Employee may appeal to the CT DOL and identify how to contact the CT DOL.
+1223 1224 The Employer shall be required to furnish the CT DOL all documentation requested by the CT DOL in accordance with CT DOL regulations.
+1225 Definitions 1226 1227 , , , 1228 From Conn.
+Gen. Stat. §§ 31-49e and 31-51kk: 1229 1230 1231 1232 1233 1234 1235 1236 1237 1238 1239 1240 1241 1242 Base Period Base Weekly Earnings Covered Employee Employ Family member Grandchild Grandparent Health care provider Parent Reduced leave schedule Serious health condition Sibling Son or daughter Spouse Subject earnings 1244 From the CT Paid Leave Authority Glossary of Terms: 1245 1246 Intermittent Leave (if distinguishing from Reduced Leave Schedule)Family Violence

-Definitions

-If it includes any of the following definitions, the plan shall include definitions that are no more restrictive than those required by the CT Paid Leave Act and policies:

-From Conn.
-Gen. Stat. §§ 31-49e and 31-51kk:

-- Base period

-- Base Weekly Earnings

-- Covered Employee

-- Employ

-- Family member

-- Grandchild

-- Grandparent

-- Health care provider

-- Parent

-- Reduced leave schedule

-- Serious health condition

-- Sibling

-- Son or daughter

-- Spouse

-- Subject earnings

-From the CT Paid Leave Authority Glossary of Terms:

-- Intermittent Leave (if distinguishing from Reduced Leave Schedule)

-- Family Violence

-- Incapacity
+• Incapacity

-- Bonding Leave
+• Bonding Leave

-- Caregiver Leave
+• Caregiver Leave

-- Armed Forces/Armed Services
+• Armed Forces/Armed Services

-- Health care provider (as applied to Armed Forces/Military Leave)
+• Health care provider (as applied to Armed Forces/Military Leave)

-- Qualifying Exigency Leave
+• Qualifying Exigency Leave

-- Inpatient Care
+• Inpatient Care

-- Continuing Treatment by Healthcare provider
+• Continuing Treatment by Healthcare provider

+•